victordfmsc/culinai/replit.md

 -   **Daily Streaks**: Tracks consecutive daily usage, offering bonus points at milestones (7 and 30 days).
 -   **Profile Dashboard**: Displays user avatar (animated based on level), progress to the next level, key statistics, and achievement showcases.
 ProfileComponent uses reactive signals to update in real-time when user data changes.
 -   **Real-time Notifications**: Toast notifications appear when earning points, unlocking achievements, leveling up, or reaching streak milestones.
 Notifications are color-coded by type (yellow for points, purple for achievements, green for level-up, orange for streaks), auto-dismiss after 3-4 seconds with manual close option, stack vertically in top-right corner, and feature slide-in animations.
 All notification text is fully localized through TranslationService across all 5 languages (including dynamic point badges displaying "pts" in English/Spanish/French, "Pkt" in German, "pt" in Italian).

+### Privacy Policy

+A dedicated Privacy Policy page is accessible from the Profile section via a clickable link.
+The policy page displays Kineti Apps' privacy information in Spanish, including data collection practices, usage, security measures, user rights, and contact information (victordfmsc@gmail.com).
+The page includes a back button to return to the Profile view.
+The privacy policy is required for Google Play Store compliance.

 ### Interactive Onboarding Experience